GameDevCoder/portfolio/_clients/crooz.md

 ![](/images/clients/crooz/crooz-logo-large.jpg){: width="1800" height="971"}

-2014 to 2017

 ## [![](/images/clients/crooz/ffgm/Final-Fantasy-Grandmasters.jpg){: width="983" height="793"}](https://finalfantasy.fandom.com/wiki/Final_Fantasy_Grandmasters)

 ## [Final Fantasy Grandmasters](https://finalfantasy.fandom.com/wiki/Final_Fantasy_Grandmasters)

 ### Overview

-From the summer of 2014 up to the fall of 2016,

-I worked as Lead Technical Artist on **Final Fantasy - Grandmasters** at [Crooz](https://crooz.co.jp/) in Roppongi, Tokyo.
+From the summer of 2014 to the summer of 2016,&nbsp; I worked as **Lead Technical Artist** on **Final Fantasy - Grandmasters** at **[Crooz](https://crooz.co.jp/)** in **Roppongi, Tokyo**.

+From the fall of 2016, the game project and it's staff were transferred to another game development company where I continued to provide maintence and support on the project until the late summer of 2017.

 The mobile game was developed using Unity4 and later, Unity 5.